I'm in Love with the Villainess: Characters

 The villainess of the original game and the current target of Rae's affection.
 She is a noble who believes in the current aristocratic system within the kingdom and often has a low view of commoners, especially Rae, though this only serves to make her flustered and confused by Rae's interest in her.
-Over time, however, she begins appreciating Rei's attempts to bond with her, often resulting slapstick punishment, which Rae does not mind.
+Over time, however, she begins appreciating Rei's attempts to bond with her, often resulting in slapstick punishment, which Rae does not mind.